yamunariver/Az104/README.md

 ## EXP: You must create an action group to set up an action and create an alert rule to set the severity of the errors.
 A notification is only used to send email and you do not need to call a webhook.

+## You have an Azure Resource Manager (ARM) template named deploy.json that is stored in an Azure Blob storage container.

+You plan to deploy the template by running the New-AzDeployment cmdlet.

+Which parameter should you use to reference the template?

+Select only one answer.

+`-Tag `

+`-Templatefile `

+-TemplateSpecId

+-TemplateUri